Ptujec/LaunchBar/Todoist-Inbox/README.md

 ### Exclude text from being parsed

 You can prevent text from being parsed by putting it in quotation marks.
+If you add a single quotation mark, your entry will be automatically wrapped in quotation marks.

 ### Setup & Settings